North Moluccan Malay: Quality

-In example (10), the Y element in the Y pe X construction ‘paitua pe cuci balangang’ is paitua, which refers to ‘old man’; and the X element is cuci balangan, which refers to ‘to wash a wok’.The example provided extra information on what surprised the speaker rather than showing possession between the old man and his way of washing a wok.
+In example (10), the Y element in the Y pe X construction ‘paitua pe cuci balanga’ is paitua, which refers to ‘old man’; and the X element is cuci balanga, which refers to ‘to wash a wok’.

+The example provided extra information on what surprised the speaker rather than showing possession between the old man and his way of washing a wok.